Symmetry in biology: Symmetry breaking

 The presence of these asymmetrical features requires a process of symmetry breaking during development, both in plants and animals.
 Symmetry breaking occurs at several different levels in order to generate the anatomical asymmetry which we observe.
 These levels include asymmetric gene expression, protein expression, and activity of cells.

-For example, left-right asymmetry in mammals has been investigated extensively in the embryos of mice.
+For example, left–right asymmetry in mammals has been investigated extensively in the embryos of mice.
 Such studies have led to support for the nodal flow hypothesis.
-In a region of the embryo referred to as the node there are small hair-like structures (monocilia) which all rotate together in a particular direction.
+In a region of the embryo referred to as the node there are small hair-like structures (monocilia) that all rotate together in a particular direction.
 This creates a unidirectional flow of signalling molecules causing these signals to accumulate on one side of the embryo and not the other.
 This results in the activation of different developmental pathways on each side, and subsequent asymmetry.

 Much of the investigation of the genetic basis of symmetry breaking has been done on chick embryos.
-In chick embryos the left side expresses genes called NODAL and LEFTY2 which activate PITX2 to signal the development of left side structures.
+In chick embryos the left side expresses genes called NODAL and LEFTY2 that activate PITX2 to signal the development of left side structures.
 Whereas, the right side does not express PITX2 and consequently develops right side structures.
 A more complete pathway is shown in the image at the side of the page.

-For more information about symmetry breaking in animals please refer to the left-right asymmetry page.
+For more information about symmetry breaking in animals please refer to the left–right asymmetry page.

 Plants also show asymmetry.
 For example the direction of helical growth in Arabidopsis, the most commonly studied model plant, shows left-handedness.
 Interestingly, the genes involved in this asymmetry are similar (closely related) to those in animal asymmetry – both LEFTY1 and LEFTY2 play a role.
 In the same way as animals, symmetry breaking in plants can occur at a molecular (genes/proteins), subcellular, cellular, tissue and organ level.